aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Taxonomy.md

 ## Importance of Taxonomy

 - Approximately 1.8 million species have been identified and named to date, and thousand more are identified each year.
-Grouping them
+Grouping them into categories allows scientists some reductional approach into understanding each species.
+- Having a uni name is important for exchange of information between people from